 The Fico scoring model is built to be able to match your credit file with the credit file of millions of other consumers and compare you with a group of consumers that have similar factors on their report like you.
 For example, if you have 10 open accounts with the oldest account being 10 years old and you had 3 late payments two years ago, plus you have one charge off account from four years ago.
 Fico will match you up with a group of people that have similar factors on their report and see statistically how much percent of these people ended up defaulting on a loan.
 Your score will be calculated based on these percentages.

 All these groups which Fico pre-grouped in their scoring model are called scorecards.
-Depending in which scorecard a consumer is, that’s how much of an affect a late payment will have on his credit score.
-For example, if you don’t have any previous late on your report and you have credit history for ten years, a first late payment will have a smaller affect on your credit score (but will still be big) then someone who has a history of making late payments.
+Depending on which scorecard a consumer is, that’s how much of an effect a late payment will have on his/her credit score.
+For example, if you don’t have any previous late payments on your report and you have credit history for ten years, a first late payment will have a smaller effect on your credit score then someone who has a history of making late payments.